FoxTrot by Bill Amend for September 24, 2017

 • Reply

-Kroykali about 7 years ago
+Kroykali over 7 years ago

 I was a student when the Texas Instruments calculators came out, with the tiny red display.
 Their solution to the key bounce problem was to make the keys very hard to push.
 Most students bought them but I never did.
 They were junk.
 My science teacher had a drawer full of broken ones that the students gave him when they broke.